 Even fraternity recruitment is less strict.
 Students form relationships with brothers over the course of their first semester, and during the spring they choose a specific organization to rush – again, allowing them to make sure they’re a good fit with that organization.
 Recruitment for Intercultural Greek Council groups is similar – students choose to rush specific organizations and are permitted to have meaningful conversations with members beforehand.
 This enables people to judge the fraternity based on the personalities of its brothers, rather than a sorority’s room decorations and outfits during a recruitment event or a few short conversations with its sisters.

-Researchers at the University of Pennsylvania found that sorority recruitment of those who participated in it, and suggested changing recruitment guidelines to allow women to visit only those sororities in which they are interested.
+Researchers at the University of Pennsylvania found that sorority recruitment negatively affects the self-esteem of those who participated in it, and suggested changing recruitment guidelines to allow women to visit only those sororities in which they are interested.
 While it might not completely remove the discomfort and sense of competition, changing sorority recruitment to be more like that of fraternities or cultural organizations would help students feel more confident and secure throughout the process.
 According to its website, NPC is “committed to relationships built on trust through transparency, accountability and mutual respect.”
 To me, matching girls with sororities through a series of simplistic conversations via a process that often results in tears and anxiety doesn’t imply any of those things.

 At Hopkins, the overwhelming majority of people who go through recruitment end up receiving bids.
 And although it may not have been their first choice, most choose to stay in the sorority they were accepted into.
 It seems like once recruitment is over, many students are happy with their decision to go through the process and quickly forget about all the stress and blows to their self-esteem.
 But that doesn’t mean we shouldn’t examine the problems formal recruitment has and wonder if there’s a way to make the process less superficial and more inclusive.